Monitoring of home gardens

 During these months, the work of organizations such as Tierra Roja Cuxtitali has been fundamental.
 It has followed up on children and adolescents who have not been able to continue with their formal education given the pandemic and support those who have always been disadvantaged and have no education access.
 The demand for the services they provide to the community grows day by day.
 In the past months, Tierra Roja started with 15 people in the School for young people and adult women, a bet developed during the health crisis to give opportunities to women who are also users of the center.
 In the same way, in the last few months, they have restarted face-to-face activities with the children, taking care of the safety of all: organizing themselves into brigades with few participants and working outdoors with all sanitary measures.
 Twelve children and adolescents who do not have a formal education attended literacy classes, basic mathematics, and comprehensive knowledge.
 At the same time, 33 children and adolescents have participated in-school support and alternative training activities.
 Training-for-life workshops were also carried out (art, permaculture, native languages, reading promotion, approach to computing, basic English) and Human Rights Workshops for childhood and adolescence where 45 children participated.
 Children and adolescents have experienced many traumatic experiences in this last year since the pandemic has put their development at risk and other situations such as teacher strikes and floods that occurred in the city.
 Enabling a safe, community, and peaceful space for play and learning like Tierra Roja is essential for Los Altos' children.

-Healthy nutrition through school cafeterias and gardens
+Healthy nutrition through family and community gardens

 Psycho-emotional support and care for children/women